a7063p/week-10-challenge/README.md

   ## Contribute
-  Thsi application is open to all users wishing to positively contribute to this project
+  This application is open to all users wishing to positively contribute to this project

   ## Tests
   Included are links to video demonstartions of this application